migueldvb/astropy/docs/visualization/index.rst

     >>> from astropy.visualization import astropy_mpl_style
     >>> mpl.rcParams.update(astropy_mpl_style)

-Note that these styles are applied *on top* your existing matplotlib style.
-If you want an exactly reproducible plot (i.e. if you want the plot to come out exactly the same independent of the user configuration), you should reset the matplotlib settings to the defaults *before* applying the astropy style.
+Note that these styles are applied *on top* your existing Matplotlib style.
+If you want an exactly reproducible plot (i.e. if you want the plot to come out exactly the same independent of the user configuration), you should reset the Matplotlib settings to the defaults *before* applying the astropy style.

-Using matplotlib version >= 1.5:
+Using Matplotlib version >= 1.5:

 ..
 NOTE:  skip this doctest because the travis-ci py2.7 test uses
-.. matplotlib 1.4.3, which does not support "axes.axisbelow"
+..
+Matplotlib 1.4.3, which does not support "axes.axisbelow"

 .. doctest-skip::